 Identify Your Site’s Core Pillar Pages

-Create Topic Clusters with Strategic Internal Links
+Create Topic Clusters

 Once you’ve identified your pillar pages, create topic clusters around them.
 A topic cluster is a group of related content focused on a specific aspect of your pillar topic.
 Think of the pillar page as the main subject and the clusters as supporting topics that dive deeper into the specifics.
+By connecting these clusters to your pillar page through internal links, you create a strong SEO structure that boosts both user experience and search engine understanding.

 Select Effective and Relevant Anchor Text